Captain Blood, 1935, Warner Bros. Starring Errol Flynn, Olivia de Havilland, Basil Rathbone. Directed by Michael Curtiz. B&W, 119 minutes.

 In 17th century Great Britain, young, brash doctor Peter Blood (Errol Flynn) is called upon to save a man injured during the Monmouth Rebellion against King James II.
 Arrested for treason and sentenced to death, Blood is instead shipped off the West Indies to be sold into slavery.

 Once he arrives at his fateful destination, he attracts the attention of Miss Arabella Bishop (Olivia de Havilland), niece of the island’s military commander.
-When he is rejected for purchase by her uncle, Arabella bids for Blood, and in short order owns the doctor.
+When he is rejected for purchase by her uncle, Arabella bids for Blood.
+In short order she owns the doctor.
 She later gains a measure of freedom for her only slave by having him tend to the medical care of high-ranking members of local society.

 The saucy Arabella has met her match in the brazen young doctor.
 She endures his resentment at his situation, a fair share of which is directed at her.
 Despite his animosity toward Miss Bishop, he is attracted to the young woman, and it is clear she shares those feelings.